 - Not only was Sylar manipulated, he was actually about to hang himself, unable to cope with killing another person for his power.

 - Also, in Season 2, Hiro's attempts to turn Adam Monroe/Takezo Kensei into a legendary hero (and get busy with Kensei's girlfriend) ends up pushing him from a goofy, drunken mercenary into the season's immortal, Misanthrope Supreme Big Bad.

-- Merlin: King Uther Pendragon managed to do this to a big part (possibly most) of an ethnicity in his kingdom, when he ordered genocide of all magic users.
+- Merlin: King Uther Pendragon manages to do this in his kingdom, when he orders a genocide of all magic users.
 He's consistently being attacked by magical people as a result, but he always manages to escape punishment and considers the attack evidence that magic is evil.
 This finally ends in the series 3 finale when his daughter Morgana is revealed to have magic, takes over Camelot with an immortal army, and gives him a "The Reason You Suck" Speech on his treatment of her people.
 This breaks him completely, and he spends the rest of his life as a fragile shell of his former self.

-- Revolution: Miles was The Mentor to Jeremy Baker, and aided Monroe is starting the militia.
+- Revolution: As revealed in episode 3, Miles was the mentor to Jeremy Baker, and aided Monroe is starting the militia.